 These deeds are so horrible, in fact, that they literally tear open a hole in the space-time continuum.

 Consider the implication in a lot of these stories (THE INNOCENTS and THE HAUNTING in particular) that deep cover memory repression of dark events provides the current that activates the dark ghost 'residual energy' captured in the crystals in the stones of walls and bedrock, so that traumatic moments in the past keep repeating, or that free-floating demonic spirits--formless and powerless usually, like inactive ions or dried-up flies--are suddenly jolted into some kind of existence, be it from past dark crimes or--in the case of poltergeists--boys or girls hitting puberty.
-Whatever it takes to release a huge amount of psychic disturbance in a short time, as long as it shocks the inert magnetic anomaly some choose to call Satan into our dimensional spectrum - is their reason.
+Whatever it takes to release a huge amount of psychic disturbance in a short time, as long as it shocks the inert magnetic anomaly some choose to call Satan into our dimensional spectrum.
 (1)

 And the craziest part is that the incest doesn't even need to be 'real' - the primal scene witnessed at the right age finds a dark projected reflection in the water of the child's subconscious (a fear they'll do me next), near his/her fear of being spanked etc (at least in my day, and Freud's), creating the nucleus hollow jouissance core around which will be spun the tennis ball threads of healthy adult sexuality.
 Covered up as it is with lime green felt, the hollow core is still there, giving the ball its bounce.
 Usually it's never even seen.